 Arabica tends to be more expensive as it’s harder to grow and also yields less, so naturally, it costs more.
 This has meant it’s become synonymous with quality over the years but the higher price isn’t necessarily a marker of quality.

 It also depends on how you’re using it.
-Robusta gives more body and crema to an espresso through a coffee machine whereas Arabica gives deeper flavour and floral notes making it ideal for filter coffee.
-Therefore I would say that a blend of the two varietals will give you the best of both worlds and brew a rounded cup of flavourful coffee that everyone in the office will love.
+Robusta gives more body and crema to an espresso through a coffee machine.
+Arabica gives deeper flavour and floral notes making it ideal for filter coffee.
+Therefore I would say that a blend of the two varietals will give you the best of both worlds.
+This will brew a rounded cup of flavourful coffee that everyone in the office will love.

 People who really love coffee prefer single-origin, don’t they?

 Scott: Again, this comes down to personal preference, and what sort of coffee experience you’re looking for.
 Many coffee brands use blends and in some of the major brands, you might find at least seven different origins in there.
-Big coffee brands love blends because consumers often look for a consistent coffee experience which is exactly what a blend provides – reliable, consistently good coffee.
+Big coffee brands love blends because consumers often look for a consistent coffee experience.
+This is exactly what a blend provides – reliable, consistently good coffee.

 The perfect coffee for your office